Immigration Rights & Resources

 If the warrant does not meet these criteria, you are not required to allow entry or comply with the demands of ICE agents.

-ICE is primarily targeting a broad range of individuals during enforcement operations, with an expanded focus compared to previous administrations.
-The current priorities include:
+• ICE is now targeting a broad range of individuals during enforcement operations, with a dramatic shift from previous administrations.
+Current priorities include:

 The agency has also been granted expanded authority to conduct enforcement operations in previously restricted "sensitive" areas such as schools, hospitals, and churches.
 Additionally, ICE is collaborating more closely with state and local law enforcement agencies and expanding military involvement in immigration enforcement efforts.